karbalaei/scRNA_seq/README.md

 # 10x Genomics scRNA-seq #

-## Understanding the 10x Genomics Workflow and Data: From Cells to Matrix
+## A-Understanding the 10x Genomics Workflow and Data: From Cells to Matrix

 The core idea of 10x Genomics is to capture thousands of individual cells and perform the sequencing preparation inside tiny oil droplets called **GEMs** (Gel Beads in Emulsion) .
 This process uses a specialized piece of hardware and reagents.
 The raw output from an Illumina sequencer is a set of **Binary Base Call (BCL) files**.
 The **Cell Ranger** software manages these BCL files through a critical initial step called **demultiplexing**.
 Here's how it works: